 The co-branding and partnering of utilities with BYOT providers has proven to be a successful tactic for recruiting customers to join utility DR programs.
-The marketing for BYOT is primarily through partnership with the solution provider, Nest (Figure structure and magnitude of the utilities' DR value.
-Although this may vary by region and utility, this BYOT cost and DR value alignment must occur to make BYOT scalable to reach maturity.
-The gap between value and cost widens even further when
+The marketing for BYOT is primarily through partnership with the solution provider, Nest (Figure

 3).
 The content is co-branded and messaged as Nest's RHR program offered through ComEd.
 Marketing channels mainly include digital ads and targeted mass media campaigns, including billboards, street ads and in-store retail signage.